 For Slush, publishing news has to be easy – and sometimes it has to happen fast.

-Sometimes the amount of traffic on the website may spike to large numbers and despite of that the site has to work solidly.
-For example during the event many visitors watch live streams on the site.
+Sometimes the amount of traffic on the website may spike to large numbers and despite that, the site has to work solidly.
+For example, during the event, many visitors watch live streams on the site.
 The busiest ticket selling days also increase the traffic on the site.

 The site’s role for the whole event is quite big.

-Slush website is built using the Evermade’s own Everblox.
-Block elements make site building easy so that almost everyone in Slush team can customize and edit the site.
+Slush’s website is built using Evermade’s own Everblox.
+Block elements make site building easy so that almost everyone in the Slush team can customize and edit the site.

-– It would be just impossible for us to do everything here in Helsinki for the other Slush teams – we’re not on a same time zone nor aware of every detail.
+– It would be just impossible for us to do everything here in Helsinki for the other Slush teams – we’re not in the same time zone nor aware of every detail.
 It’s necessary that local teams can manage their own site easily.

 Connecting factors: Can-do attitude and ambition

-The cooperation between Slush team and Evermade is not anything new.
-Vikkula herself has joined the Slush team in 2013 when team also started developing the website with Mikael Toivio, the founder and designer at Evermade.
-Since then Evermade has been improving Slush website every year.
+The cooperation between the Slush team and Evermade is not anything new.
+Vikkula herself has joined the Slush team in 2013 when the team also started developing the website with Mikael Toivio, the founder and designer at Evermade.
+Since then Evermade has been improving the Slush website every year.

 – Our teamwork thrives because of the same kind of can-do attitude in working.
 Both teams are also very ambitious, Vikkula says.